-The network host shall support supplying the Audio Master Clock to the Master A2B chip within 50 ms [CAL_MAX_CLOCKMS] of power up (see 3.4.3 Host A2B Network Startup/Shutdown Time).
+The network host shall support supplying the Audio Main Node Clock to the Main Node A2B chip within 50 ms [CAL_MAX_CLOCKMS] of power up (see 3.4.3 Host A2B Network Startup/Shutdown Time).
 This clock stream is required even if the Audio system is not on or functional.

 SWR-REQ-393177/B-Loss of Audio Main Node Clock Error Detection on Main and Sub Hosts